 Audiobook

-The final novel chronicling the adventures and misadventures of the March family, Jo's Boys is entertaining, surprising, and an overall joy to listen to.
-Set ten years after Little Men, Jo's Boys revisits Plumfield, the New England school still presided over by Jo and her husband, Professor Bhaer.
-Jo's Boys-including sailor Emil, promising musician Nat, and rebellious Dan-are grown.
-Jo herself remains at the center of this tale, holding her boys fast through shipwreck and storm, disappointment-and even murder.
+"This treasured classic by one of America's best-loved writers concludes the adventures and misadventures of the March family first introduced in Little Women and continued in Little Men.
+Jo's Boys is entertaining, surprising, and an overall joy to listen to.
+Set ten years after Little Men, Jo's Boys revisits the one-time members of that 'wilderness of boys' that once resided at Plumfield, the New England boarding school still presided over by Jo and her husband, Professor Bhaer.
+Jo's boys—including sailor Emil, promising musician Nat, and rebellious Dan—are grown up and making their ways in the world with varying degrees of triumph and disaster.
+Jo herself remains at the center of this tale, holding her boys fast through shipwreck and storm, disappointment … and even murder."

 Audiobook